 Catholic Charities, Diocese of Joliet

-Provides emergency services and homelessness prevention, transitional housing, counseling and addiction services, case management, and senior services.
+Provides homelessness prevention, transitional housing, counseling, services for veterans, and senior services.

 Glenn Van Cura, Executive Director